Jacques-Philippe/vInc/README.md

 # Purpose

-This project serves as a template for some typescript project.
-Use it to build on.
+This project serves as a means to interactively increment a .csproj version number.

 # How prettier was configured